 What alternative education is available to children out of school?

-The Department of Education has published statutory guidance on Alternative Provision.
+The Department for Education has published statutory guidance on Alternative Provision.
 It includes:

 The education should be the same amount as a child would receive in a maintained school and can be made up by two or more part-time provisions.
 The education can take place in a Pupil Referral Unit or at another school.